|Universe Feature Requests||

 Karen requested a variant of this: "a rewind feature so you can go back in time and undo a hasty, insensitive comment, or explore an opportunity initially avoided due to anxiety".
-If you did this, you'd probably want to just continue in S2, and never hit Esc.
+If you did this, you'd probably want to just continue in S2, and never hit Escape.
 Unisym could recognize this and resume simulating S1 as well.

-Noah's request: You're with a group of friends, and you're thinking of telling a particular joke.
+My son Noah's request: You're with a group of friends, and you're thinking of telling a particular joke.
 You click a mental button, and you see the probability that you'll get a laugh, based on the previous tellings of the joke, and the joke-response history of your friends, all fed into some kind of machine-learning model.
 Based on this, you can decide whether to tell the joke.

 This requires high-level feature extraction: in particular, the notion of "joke", "laughter", etc.

 I'd add a related feature: what joke should I tell to maximize expected laughter?
 For my version, you'd need to keep of list of all jokes ever told.